dottanic/dottanic/README.md

 🍣 : I'm mostly AFK, but I also watch :eye::eye:.
 Feel free to interact!
 I'll try my best to respond.

+🍅 : Kuromi and My Melody skins scare the shit outta me

 🦀 : I don't have TT/TD so you can do whatever you want to me.
 I'll just hide you if you're really pushing it
 > I'm not gonna respond if you continuosly boop me, use your words.